yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 rm /etc/init.d/S50dnsmasq
 }}}

 If your configuration was previously set to "routed" client mode, you'll need to add the wireless interface to the bridge again and remove it from the wan interface.
+See NetworkInterfaces for more information.

 /!\ '''IMPORTANT:''' Use the correct [:OpenWrtDocs/Configuration#NetworkInterfaceNames:network interface names] for your hardware version.